trailblazer/trailblazer.github.io/index.md

       belongs_to :composer
     end

+Any number of **POLICY**s can be used in an operation to grant or deny access to functionality.

+    class Application::Policy < Pundit::Policy
+      def create?
+        user.can_create?(model)
+      end
+    end

+Also, use your choice of authorization framework.

 ~~~6
 The **OPERATION** is the heart of the Trailblazer architecture.
-It orchestrates validations, policies, models, callback and business logic by leveraging a functional pipeline.
+It orchestrates validations, policies, models, callback and business logic by leveraging a functional pipeline with built-in error handling.

     class Song::Create < Trailblazer::Operation
       step Model( Song, :new )